-A. Students enrolled in postsecondary educational institutions are citizens of their civic communities as well as the academic community.
-As such they are expected to conduct themselves as law-abiding members of each community at all times.
-Admission to an institution of postsecondary education carries with it special privileges and imposes special responsibilities apart from those rights and duties enjoyed by nonstudents.
-In recognition of the special relationship that exists between the institution and the academic community which it seeks to serve, the Tennessee Board of Regents ("TBR" or "the Board") has authorized the presidents of the institutions and directors of the technology centers under its jurisdiction to take such action as may be necessary to maintain campus conditions and preserve the integrity of the institution and its educational environment.

-B. Pursuant to this authorization and in fulfillment of its duties to provide a secure and stimulating atmosphere in which individual and academic pursuits may flourish, the State Board of Regents has developed the following regulations, which are intended to govern student conduct on the several campuses under its jurisdiction.
-Each institution under the jurisdiction of the TBR is directed to implement policies subject to, and consistent with, these regulations.
-In student discipline policies, each institution may expand on these regulations, subject to Board approval.
+- 1. Students enrolled in postsecondary educational institutions are citizens of their civic communities as well as the academic community.
+As such they are expected to conduct themselves as law-abiding members of each community at all times. - 2.
+Admission to an institution of postsecondary education carries with it special privileges and imposes special responsibilities apart from those rights and duties enjoyed by non-students.
+In recognition of the special relationship that exists between the institution and the academic community which it seeks to serve, the Tennessee Board of Regents ("TBR" or "the Board") has authorized the presidents of the institutions and directors of the colleges of applied technology under its jurisdiction to take such action as may be necessary to maintain campus conditions and preserve the integrity of the institution and its educational environment. - 3.
+Pursuant to this authorization and in fulfillment of its duties to provide a secure and stimulating atmosphere in which individual and academic pursuits may flourish, the State Board of Regents has developed the following policy, which is intended to govern student conduct on the several campuses under its jurisdiction. - 4.
+Each institution under the jurisdiction of the TBR is directed to implement policies subject to, and consistent with, this policy. - 5.
+In student discipline policies, each institution may supplement this policy, subject to prior approval by the TBR Offices of General Counsel and Academic Affairs.
 In addition, students are subject to all federal, state and local laws and ordinances.
-If a student's violation of such laws or ordinances also adversely affects the institution's pursuit of its educational objectives, the institutions may enforce their own regulations regardless of the status or outcome of any external proceedings instituted by other civil or criminal authorities.

-C. For the purpose of these regulations, a "student" shall mean any person who is admitted and/or registered for study at a State Board of Regents institution for any academic period.
-This shall include any period of time following admission and/or registration, but preceding the start of classes for any academic period.
-It will also include any period which follows the end of an academic period through the last day for registration for the succeeding academic period, and during any period while the student is under suspension from the institution.
-Finally, "student" shall also include any person subject to a period of suspension or removal from campus as a sanction which results from a finding of a violation of the regulations governing student conduct.
-Students are responsible for compliance with the Rules of Student Conduct and with similar institutional policies at all times.

-D. Disciplinary action may be taken against a student for violation of the regulations which occur on institutionally owned, leased or otherwise controlled property, while participating in international or distance learning programs, and off campus, when the conduct impairs, interferes with, or obstructs any institutional activity or the mission, processes, and functions of the institution.
-Institutions may enforce their own regulations regardless of the status or outcome of any external proceedings instituted in any other forum, including any civil or criminal proceeding.

-E. These regulations, and related material incorporated herein by reference, are applicable to student organizations as well as individual students.
-Student organizations are subject to discipline for the conduct and actions of individual members of the organization while acting in their capacity as members of, or while attending or participating in any activity of, the organization.

-F. Confidentiality of Discipline Process.
+If a student's violation of such laws or ordinances also adversely affects the institution's pursuit of its educational objectives, the institutions may enforce their own policies regardless of the status or outcome of any external proceedings instituted by other civil or criminal authorities. - 6.
+Students are responsible for compliance with the Student Conduct Policy and with similar institutional policies and regulations at all times. - 7.
+Disciplinary action may be taken against a student for violation of the policies and regulations, which violations occur on institutionally owned, leased or otherwise controlled property, while participating in international or distance learning programs, and off campus, when the conduct impairs, interferes with, or obstructs any institutional activity or the mission, processes, and functions of the institution. - 8.
+This policy, and related material incorporated herein by reference, is applicable to student organizations as well as individual students.
+Student organizations are subject to discipline for the conduct and actions of individual members of the organization while acting in their capacity as members of, or while attending or participating in any activity of, the organization. - 9.
+Confidentiality of Discipline Process.
 Subject to the exceptions provided pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), 20 U.S.C.
 1232g and/or the Tennessee Open Records Act, T.C.A. § 10-7-504(a)(4), a student's disciplinary files are considered "educational records" and are confidential within the meaning of those Acts.

-II.
-Disciplinary Offenses
+2. Disciplinary Offenses

-A. Institutional disciplinary measures shall be imposed, through appropriate due process procedures, for conduct which adversely affects the institution's pursuit of its educational objectives, which violates or shows a disregard for the rights of other members of the academic community, or which endangers property or persons on property owned or controlled by an institution.
+1. Institutional disciplinary measures shall be imposed, through appropriate due process procedures, for conduct which adversely affects the institution's pursuit of its educational objectives, which violates or shows a disregard for the rights of other members of the academic community, or which endangers property or persons on property owned or controlled by an institution.